frconor-ebook/meditations/_posts/2025-02-05-the-apostolate.md

 John Paul II says that there are three key questions that every human person has to keep asking themselves.
 Where have I come from?
 Where am I going?
-What is my life all about? (cf. John Paul II, Encyclical, *Fides et Ratio*, September 14, 1988).
+What is my life all about? (*cf*.
+John Paul II, Encyclical, *Fides et Ratio*, September 14, 1988).

 He says that the answers to those questions, to a large extent, may depend on the happiness that people reach in this life.